darlington-olelewe/btrust-week-one/README.md

 ## Introduction

-Creating a bitcoin wallet using bitcoinJ api(s)
+Creating a bitcoin wallet using bitcoinJ library api(s)